Several enrollment periods each year allow you to change your Medicare coverage.

 - Switch from one Medicare Advantage plan to another (with or without drug coverage).

-Yes, depending on your circumstance, you may have an opportunity to change your Medicare plan after the Medicare Open Enrollment Period.
-Whether or not you’re allowed to make a change (and when) depends on what type of Medicare plan you’re enrolled in.
+Depending on your circumstance, you may have an opportunity to change your Medicare plan after the Medicare Annual Enrollment Period.
+Whether you’re allowed to make a change (and when) depends on what type of Medicare plan you’re enrolled in.

-If you enrolled in a Medicare Advantage plan — also known as a Part C plan — during the Open Enrollment Period, you have a three-month window each year to change your Medicare Advantage plan once your coverage kicks in.
-This applies whether you actively enrolled in a new Medicare Advantage plan, or if you re-enrolled in the same plan for the upcoming year.
+If you enrolled in a Medicare Advantage plan — also known as a Part C plan — during the Annual Enrollment Period, you have a three-month window each year to change plans once your coverage kicks in.
+This applies whether you actively enrolled in a new Medicare Advantage plan or re-enrolled in the same plan for the upcoming year.
 This window is open annually from January 1 to March 31, and it’s known as the Medicare Advantage Open Enrollment Period.
 It’s designed for Part C beneficiaries who aren’t happy with the plan they chose and want to make a switch.
 For example, if you signed up for a Part C plan but forgot to include drug coverage — or your doctors aren’t covered — you’ll have a chance to make the change you need.

-What can I do during the Medicare Advantage Open Enrollment Period?
+What can you do during the Medicare Advantage Open Enrollment Period?

 - Switch from a Medicare Advantage plan with drug coverage to one without drug benefits.